withtally/governor-multiple-choice/README.md

 - Evaluate results using different strategies (Plurality or Majority)
 - Maintain compatibility with all standard Governor features

+## ⚠️ Security Disclaimer

+**IMPORTANT**: This software is **not audited** and should **not be used in production** without proper security audits.
+The contracts have been tested but have not undergone formal verification or auditing by security professionals.

+Using this code in production environments without thorough security reviews could lead to:
+- Loss of funds
+- Governance attacks
+- Unexpected behavior or vulnerabilities

+Always engage qualified security professionals to audit your code before deploying it to manage real assets.

 ## Architecture

 ```mermaid